-STRIDE
+STRIDE Program

-STRIDE (Skills, Transition, Respect, Integrity, Direction, Employment) is a unique, state-funded transitional support workforce development program operating within the Quinebaug Valley Community College's Division of Student Services.
-The STRIDE Program serves a targeted group of incarcerated men and women pre and post-release at Bridgeport Correctional Center, Niantic Annex Correctional Institution and York Correctional Institution.
-The class curriculum and post-release services are collaboratively designed to assist men and women in successfully reentering the workforce upon release and to resume their parental roles.
-STRIDE participants have a 13% recidivism rate compared to other reentry programs at 39% and 67.5% with no reentry program in place.
-The STRIDE Program is a co-founder of the Windham County Reentry Council.
+STRIDE (Skills, Transition, Respect, Integrity, Direction, Employment) is a unique, state-funded transitional support workforce development program operating within Quinebaug Valley Community College's division of Community & Professional Learning.
+The STRIDE Program serves a targeted group of incarcerated men and women, pre- and post release, at Bridgeport Correctional Center, Corrigan-Radowski Correctional Center, Niantic Annex Correctional Institution, and York Correctional Institution.
+All participants are noncustodial parents.
+The class curriculum and post release services are collaboratively designed to assist men and women to successfully reenter the workforce upon release and to resume their parental roles.
+STRIDE participants have a 9.5% recidivism rate compared to 47% for individuals with no reentry program in place.
+The STRIDE Program is a cofounder of the Windham County Reentry Council.
 For additional information, please contact Julie Scrapchansky, Program Director at (860) 412-7320.

-Based on the 2010 Annual Recidivism Report from the State of Connecticut, Office of Policy Management, Criminal Justice Policy and Planning Division.
+Based on the 2011 Annual Recidivism Report from the State of Connecticut, Office of Policy Management, Criminal Justice Policy and Planning Division.